-This procedure describes how the Human Subjects Committee (HSC) of the Lawrence Berkeley National Laboratory (LBNL) conducts expedited reviews of human subjects research protocols initiated prior to 2019's new common rule.
-The goal is to ensure the protection of the rights and welfare of human subjects involved in research conducted under the auspices of the LBNL, while streamlining the review process for applicable projects.
+This procedure describes how the Human Subjects Committee (HSC) of the Lawrence Berkeley National Laboratory (LBNL) conducts expedited reviews of human subjects research protocols.
+The goal is to ensure the protection of the rights and welfare of human subjects involved in research conducted under the auspices of LBNL, while streamlining the review process for applicable projects.